lindseyalexanian/Hozier/README.md

 December 9, 2022

 ## Description
-Just a fun personal project. "hozier_song_list.txt" contains a list of all original songs by Irish musician Hozier (as of Dec 2022).
-Python file contains a class that can do a bunch of silly yet fun things with a song list input, including assigning a song to list of people, places, things, etc, randomly selecting a song, shuffling the songs, etc.
+Just a fun personal project. "hozier_song_list.txt" contains a list of all original songs by Irish musician Hozier (as of Dec 2022). "song_tricks.py" contains a Python class that can do a bunch of silly yet fun things with a song list input, including assigning a song to list of people, places, things, etc, randomly selecting a song, shuffling the songs, etc.